jramapuram/parallel_image_crop/README.md

 Using this it returns a crop per image.
 Parallelism takes place automatically using `rayon`

 ## Performance Statistics
+These are using FFI for the rust library.
+There are probably better python implementations, but this leverages `PIL-SIMD`:

 ```bash
 > python benchmarks/test.py --batch-size=32 --num-trials=200